lzh-mb-mod/RTSCamera/README.md

 ## How to Install
 1. Remove any old installation of this mod.
 You can go to `Modules` folder of bannerlord installation folder (For example `C:\Program Files\Steam\steamapps\common\Mount & Blade II Bannerlord\Moudles\`) and remove folders like `RTSCamera` or `EnhancedMission`.

-2. Copy `Modules` folder into Bannerlord installation folder.
-It should be merged with `Modules` of the game.
+2. Copy `RTSCamera` folder you downloaded into Bannerlord `Modules` folder.
 Or use Vortex to install it automatically.

-   Note that the other files such as those in `source` folder should not be installed.
-They are source files used to build the mod and are for those who want to modify the mod.

 ## Details